KaiserWerk/ERAF-Go-SDK/README.md

 ``b, err := container.EncryptEmail(key)`` which returns the email encrypted with AES using the given key.
 A nonce is required and must be set beforehand using the ``SetNonce(n)`` method, otherwise an error will be returned.
+The nonce can be reused for subsequent call.
 This method does **not** alter the container.

 If you want to encrypt all fields, use ``err := container.EncryptEverything(key)``.
 This method **does** alter the container.
 A new nonce will be generated and set automatically.